 2. Add a meaningful banner

-Banners are always a great idea for email’s key message — recipients will immediately understand why they have this newsletter in their mailbox once they open it.
-Plus if you’re a design-related company, like VSCO in our example, you can refresh the user's memory of how good you are at your job.
+Banners are always a great idea for an email’s key message — recipients will immediately understand why they have this newsletter in their mailbox once they open it.
+Plus if you’re a design-related company, like VSCO in our password reset email message example, you can refresh the user's memory of how good you are at your job.
+It's also a good idea to create a responsive password reset email template to save you time and effort.

 3. Add a “password reset” link along with a button